 This Chocolate Magic Cake has three layers with a custard-like layer in the middle, all made from one batter.
 It satisfies any chocolate cravings!

 I can never ever say no to chocolate.
-There isn’t one day in my life that someone offers me chocolate and I’d be like “No thank you.”
+There isn't one day in my life that someone offers me chocolate and I'd be like "No thank you."
+And that's why I love this magic cake recipe because it fixes THREE of my chocolate cravings!

 I was going through my posts and realized we haven't talked about chocolate very much lately, right?
 This recipe is probably one of the few chocolate cake recipes I have on the blog to this day and I want to thank you so much for making this chocolate magic cake and loving it!
 You all are the best readers in the world and I can't wait to share many more recipes with you!